 The Cybersecurity Team aims to positively impact the cybersecurity culture within HHS by identifying and making actionable recommendations to address cybersecurity vulnerabilities and threats.
 OIG recently issued products that have improved cybersecurity within HHS and the broader health care ecosystem.

-Summary Report for Fiscal Year 2016 OIG Penetration Testing of Four HHS Operating Division Networks: OIG successfully completed penetration testing across HHS.
+Summary Report for Office of Inspector General Penetration Testing of Eight HHS Operating Division Networks: OIG successfully completed penetration testing across HHS.
 Actionable configuration management and access control vulnerabilities were identified and reported.

 Hospitals Largely Reported Addressing Requirements for EHR Contingency Plans: OIG has conducted numerous evaluations that affected vulnerabilities of protected health information security.
 One notable report examined contingency plans for electronic health record (EHR) disruptions, such as natural disasters or technical malfunctions.
 Contingency plans, which are required by the HIPAA Security Rule, specify processes to recover EHR systems and access backup copies of EHR data in the event of a disruption.